vvv-school/assignment_Codec/README.md

-Assignment on RFModule and Yarp thrift IDL
+Assignment on RFModule and YARP thrift IDL
 ==========================================

-In this assignment (assignment_Codec) you are asked to add a service interface (using Yarp thrift IDL) to the previously developed module during the [tutorial_RFModule](https://github.com/vvv-school/tutorial_RFModule).
+In this assignment (assignment_Codec) you are asked to add a service interface (using YARP thrift IDL) to the previously developed module during the [tutorial_RFModule](https://github.com/vvv-school/tutorial_RFModule).

 # Assignment